ExLibrisGroup/primo-explore-devenv/README.md

 1. **Notify admins and devs** by scheduling a block in the appropriate Primo calendar.
 This ensures no conflicts between manual deploys and jobs.

+1. **Rerun your devenv** with the latest versions of all dependent views.
+This means to at least run CENTRAL_PACKAGE as well as the view being targeted before building the package.
+This ensures that all files upon which the build process depends are present and updated on your development machine.

 1. **Build a package.** Run `gulp create-package` to build a zip file of this customization package.
 The script also removes files that cause the upload to fail, specifically any files except `package.json` without the following extensions: `png`, `jpg`, `gif`, `js`, `html`, `css`.

 1. **Verify that no deploys or pipes are running or scheduled.** Under Monitor Primo Status, check the following to ensure nothing is running or scheduled (Jobs need about 15 minutes after completion to finish before a deploy can be run.):